NSCA CPT Study Guide

 Communication

 This is the responsibility of the trainer and the client.
-The client, or person lifting, will tell the trainer when they are ready and then proceed to the starting position.
+The client, or the person lifting, will tell the trainer when they are ready and then proceed to the starting position.
 If help is needed, they will signal that to the spotter.
 The trainer/spotter should assist with putting the weight into the racing position.

 If you want assistance wrapping your head around this material, make sure to check out Trainer Academy for some awesome NSCA study materials.
 They have Practice tests, flashcards, and a fantastic study guide.
 They even offer an exam pass guarantee.